API methods in modules

 • Name*.
 Enter the method name.

 • Address*.
 Select one or more HTTP request methods from the list.
 The following methods are available: GET, POST, PUT, PATCH, and DELETE.
-Specify at what address the method will be available at.
-Use a forward slash (/) to specify a path to nested methods.
-For example, /main/email_dispatch.
-The number of nesting levels is unlimited.
-The path to the method can end in a forward slash (/), for example, call_events/route/.
+Specify at what address the method will be available.
+In doing so, you can:

-• Authorization.
+• Authentication*.
 Select an authorization type to use when a request is received.

 • Internal.
 When this option is selected, the method can only be called within the module, for instance, in other methods, widgets, business processes activities, and event handlers.
 To call it, you need to use the Namespace.api.method_name command.
 Read more below.
 The user under whose name the script runs must be logged in to BRIX.